lorenzopompili00/lorenzopompili00.github.io/_pages/about.md

 ### My work

-My research lies at the intersection of gravitational-waveform modeling and data analysis.
+My research lies at the intersection of gravitational-wave modeling and data analysis.

 I focus on developing accurate and efficient models for the gravitational radiation emitted by coalescing compact binaries, both within General Relativity (GR) and in modified gravity theories, focusing on effective-one-body (EOB) models and their improvement through numerical relativity (NR).
 I am one of the main developers and a maintainer of the [pySEOBNR](https://git.ligo.org/waveforms/software/pyseobnr) python package.